 Almost two thirds of the files had SAVRYs that were completed within the required timeframes.
-Most of the remaining files had SAVRYs that were completed more than 30 days after the initial interviews or more than 30 days after the transferred files were received.
-Of the SAVRYs that took longer than 30 days to complete, the extra time they took to complete was between three to 156 days, with the average being 46 days.
+Almost all the remaining files had SAVRYs that were completed more than 30 days after the initial interviews or more than 30 days after the transferred files were received.
+Of the SAVRYs that took longer than 30 days to complete, the extra time they took to complete was between one to 177 days, with the average being 46 days.

 Most of the files in the samples required updated SAVRYs.
-In about half of the applicable files, all the updates to the SAVRYs were completed as required, namely every six months.
-Almost all the remaining files had SAVRY updates, but one or more of the updates were not completed every six months.
-Of the SAVRY updates that took longer than six months to complete, the extra time they took to complete was from two to 55 days, with the average being 19 days.
+Of the applicable files, one third had all the required updates to the SAVRYs completed, namely every six months.
+Of the remaining files, most had all SAVRY updates completed, but one or more were not completed every six months.
+Of the SAVRY updates that took longer than six months to complete, the extra time they took to complete was between one to 133 days, with the average being 25 days.